SSWConsulting/SSW.Rules.Content/rules/link-your-customers-in-crm-to-their-respective-teams/rule.md

 ![Figure: get the Teams URL](get-teams-url.jpg)

-This process can even be automated using Azure functions and Graph API to provision a new Team every time a new client is created in CRM.

 ### Medium:

 **TODO: Lu to update**

 ![Figure: Use the Ribbon]()

 ### Optimal (Recommended)

-This process can even be automated using Azure functions and Graph API to provision a new Team every time a new client is created in CRM.

 Click on this section on your CRM Dynamics to have a Team created:

 ![Figure: PCF control allows you to add a button to create a Team](click-to-create.png)

+Alternatively, this process can even be automated using Azure functions and Graph API to provision a new Team every time a new client is created in CRM.